-You can change these settings (page 515) for a manual scan of selected functions.
+You can change these settings (page 537) for a manual scan of selected functions.

-- Determine if you want to use static scans, dynamic scans, or both. - · An Admin role is required.
+- Determine if you want to use static scans, dynamic scans, or both. - An Admin role is required.

 - 1. Select Serverless in the header. - 2.
 Select the Settings tab. - 3.
-Under Scan, select the types of scans that you want to use: - Scan for Least Privilege violations and CVEs: Use this setting for a static scan.
-This scan type looks at relevant static code and configuration assessments to discover new vulnerabilities.
+Under Scan, select the types of scans that you want to use: - Static analysis: This scan type looks at relevant static code and configuration assessments to discover new vulnerabilities.